urastogi885/sub-optimal-path-finder/README.md

 In Weighted A*, the heuristic cost is multiplied by a weight factor, epsilon.
 If epsilon is 1, Weighted A* becomes A*.

-Unlike A* and Weighted A*, Depth-first search(DFS) has to concept of cost-to-come and cost-to-goal.
+Unlike A* and Weighted A*, Depth-first search(DFS) has no concept of cost-to-come and cost-to-goal.
 Moreover, it is based on a Last-In-First-Out (LIFO) queue.
 A LIFO queue is simply known as a stack.

 <p align="center">